RaquinMercer Law Offices

 Judge Bair, retired from the Circuit Court for Montgomery County, Maryland, Of Counsel at RaquinMercer brings 45 years of legal experience and 35 years of appellate practice.
 Judge Bair has argued over 150 cases before Maryland’s appellate courts and the United States Court of Appeals for the Fourth Circuit.
 He is a member of the United States Supreme Court bar and he has argued cases before the Supreme Court such as Maryland v.
 Pringle, 540 U.S. 366 (2003), a landmark Fourth Amendment case that he won nine to zero.

 Judge Bair has argued cases for the State and for the Defense.
 He brought to the bench an extensive knowledge of appellate practice.
-During his tenure as an Associate Judge, Judge Bair was specially appointed to the Court of Special Appeals on six occasions, to sit as a member of a three-judge panel of that court.
+During his tenure as an Associate Judge, Judge Bair was specially appointed to the Appellate Court of Maryland on six occasions, to sit as a member of a three-judge panel of that court.
 He authored twelve opinions, including two reported opinions.

 Trial And Appellate Experience On Your Side